hardik-jabbar/FP/README.md

 - Data-driven insights for better decision-making
 - Robust marketplaces for agricultural equipment and parts
 - Seamless communication between users and service providers
-- AI-powered assistance for farming-related queries
+- AI-powered assistance for farming-related queries using Google's Generative AI

 ## Project Structure